Hanan-Nathem-Saadeh/Reading-Notes/Read:03-System.I.O.md

 ## Compression
 * Compression refers to the process of reducing the size of a file for storage.
 * Decompression is the process of extracting the contents of a compressed file so they are in a usable format.

 **The following classes are frequently used when compressing and decompressing files and streams:**
 * ZipArchive ===> for creating and retrieving entries in the zip archive.
 * ZipArchiveEntry ===> for representing a compressed file.
 * ZipFile ===> for creating, extracting, and opening a compressed package.
 * ZipFileExtensions ===> for creating and extracting entries in a compressed package.

+## Isolated storage
+is a data storage mechanism that provides isolation and safety by defining standardized ways of associating code with saved data.
+- Isolated storage is particularly useful when your application does not have permission to access user files.
+- You can save settings or files for your application in a manner that is controlled by the computer's security policy.
+**The following classes are frequently used when implementing isolated storage:**

+* IsolatedStorage – provides the base class for isolated storage implementations.
+* IsolatedStorageFile – provides an isolated storage area that contains files and directories.
+* IsolatedStorageFileStream - exposes a file within isolated storage.